g0v-it/web-budget/README.md

 ```

-Anr a `config.json` file to the `public` directory with this content and customize the parameters:
+And a `config.json` file to the `public` directory with this content and customize the parameters:

 ```
 {